 The Elizabeth Fry Society of Kingston is a non-profit, volunteer based, direct service organization offering services to women in conflict with the law and to women facing financial and social barriers that may put them at risk of coming into conflict with the law.

-Red Cedars Shelter is a holistic shelter, providing services and alternatives for families experiencing domestic abuse.
-We are open 24 hours a day, 365 days a year to serve anyone.
+Red Cedars Shelter is a holistic shelter providing services and alternatives for families experiencing domestic abuse.
+They are open 24 hours a day, 365 days a year to serve anyone.

-Kagita Mikam provision of employment and training services to Aboriginal people.
-It was established to provide a cooperative working relationship with Aboriginal and local communities, organization and associations.
-This relationship will ensure that the employment and training of Aboriginal people will be addressed.
+Kagita Mikam provides employment and training services to Indigenous people.
+It was established to provide a cooperative working relationship with Indigenous and local communities, organization and associations.
+This relationship will ensure that the employment and training of Indigenous people will be addressed.

-The Queen's Native Student Association (QNSA) is an AMS ratified university club compromised of a diverse group of Aboriginal and non-Aboriginal students that share an interest in Aboriginal cultures and traditions.
+The Queen's Native Student Association (QNSA) is an AMS-ratified university club compromised of a diverse group of Indigenous and non-Indigenous students who share an interest in Indigenous cultures and traditions.
 Undergraduates, graduates and professional students are all represented in the QNSA.

 Queen's library has an extensive collection of texts relating to the study of languages, literatures and cultures, including a collection on Indigenous Studies.
 Dictionaries and encyclopedias are located in the Reference section of the Stauffer Library.

 If you need help from a librarian, please contact Ms. Hannah Tanna, a Queen's Research and Instruction Librarian for the Humanities and Social Sciences.